-Caffeine is a natural stimulator which derives from seeds and leaves of more than 60 plants, including coffee beans, tea leaves and buds, cocoa beans, kola nuts, guarana seeds etc. Also, it’s one of the most widely used drugs on the Earth.
-Thousands… no, actually, millions of people consume it every day to wake up, enhance concentration, combat fatigue and just activate nervous system, heart and muscles.
+Caffeine is a natural stimulator which derives from seeds and leaves of more than 60 plants, including coffee beans, tea leaves and buds, cocoa beans, kola nuts, guarana seeds etc. Also, it’s one of the most widely used drugs on Earth.
+Thousands… no, actually, millions of people consume it every day to wake up, enhance concentration, combat fatigue and just activate the nervous system, heart and muscles.
 Generally, caffeine activates our brain’s electro biological activity, increases positive conditioned responses, improves physical and mental performance.

 We’re talking not only about coffee here, people can also get it from different sources – starting from chocolate and tea, ending with synthetically produced caffeine in prescription and non-prescription drugs.
 Also, we’re sure that you’ve heard about energy-boosting gums or caffeine patches – they become highly popular nowadays!

 Don’t worry, we’re not going to burden you with so boring medical prescriptions of caffeine usage and its dosage (we’re not doctors, yet:)).
 But it is worth mentioning that according to FDA, the European Food Safety Authority, and Health Canada, caffeine consumption of up to 400 mg daily is not associated with adverse effects on the human body in healthy adults, except pregnant women.